 - Without a CDL, no one will be able to drive a commercial vehicle legally.
 The court is liable to fine you $5,000 or jail you for violating any of these rules.

 - The employer is liable to suspend you from the job if your CDL is expired or do not have CDL or have more than one license.
 At any time you can be fined $5,000 or jail the violating driver.

-- You must notify and surrender your hazardous materials endorsement to the state issued CDL within 24 hours of being convicted of any accident.
-The jurisdiction, military or civilian should be notified that you are not found guilty for insanity or mental institution.
+- You must notify and surrender your hazardous materials endorsement to the state-issued CDL within 24 hours of being convicted of an accident.
+The jurisdiction, military or civilian should be notified that you are not found guilty of insanity or mental institution.

 - The motor vehicle licensing agency should be notified within 30 days of convicting of any traffic violation which excludes any parking violations.